LowerDotcomLogo.jpg (2555 bytes)

 .

-Chester Carlton "Cookie" Gilchrist came from the Canadian Football League and took American pro football by storm.
+Carlton Chester "Cookie" Gilchrist came from the Canadian Football League and took American Professional Football by storm.
 With the Buffalo Bills in 1962, his first year in the league, he became its first thousand-yard rusher, gaining (in a 14-game season) 1,096 yards on 246 carries for a 5.1 yards-per-carry average and 13 touchdowns, an all-time league record.
 He also caught 24 passes for 319 yards and two touchdowns, and kicked 14 extra points and seven field goals, the longest a 42-yarder.
 His feats earned him the United Press International and Associated Press selections as the American Football League's Most Valuable Player.
 He is in my American Football League Hall of Fame.

 The following brief story of Cookie's life is my take on it, as I have learned of it, and observed it as a fan.
 Others may interpret it differently, and this article is followed by some of Cookie's own words.